Skip to main content

 • What problem should it solve?

-2. This information is shared with several providers who can then compete on ideas, not on price.
-A short phone call will be enough to see who you feel aligned with and which ideas make you go "Wow!"
+2. This information is communicated to several service providers who can then compete on ideas, not on prices.
+A short phone conversation will be enough to see who you feel aligned with and which ideas make you go "Ding!"

-3. Go back to your real job instead of pretending you're Spielberg.
+3. Go back to your real work instead of pretending to be Spielberg.

 Don't forget: making a film is an artistic endeavor.
-Your company will gain enormously by letting the providers express themselves.
-However, it's up to you to ensure that what they propose aligns with your brand.
+Your company will benefit enormously from letting the service provider express themselves.
+However, it's up to you to ensure alignment of what they propose with your brand.

-💡 And if it's a significant investment and you're unsure about the message or the brief?
-Call me, and I'll take care of this step.
-Yes: just the brief.
-It's a new service I'm offering, and you'll have peace of mind.
+💡 And if it's a significant investment and you're not sure about the message or the brief?
+Call me and I'll take care of this step.
+Yes: only the brief.
+This is a new service I offer and you'll have peace of mind.

 Create Your Niche (Not Just a Box)